 Routing

-The router is responsible for everything about URLs so that you no longer have to think about them.
-We will show:
+The router handles everything related to URL addresses, so you don't have to think about them.
+We will show you:

-• how to set up the router so that the URLs look like you want
+• how to configure the router to make URLs look as you wish

-• and we'll show you how to write your own router
+• and demonstrate how to write a custom router

-More human URLs (or cool or pretty URLs) are more usable, more memorable and contribute positively to SEO.
-Nette has this in mind and fully meets developers' desires.
-You can design your URL structure for your application exactly the way you want it.
-You can even design it after the app is ready, as it can be done without any code or template changes.
-It is defined in an elegant way in one single place, in the router, and is not scattered in the form of annotations in all presenters.
+More human-friendly URLs (also known as cool or pretty URLs) are more usable, memorable, and contribute positively to SEO.
+Nette keeps this in mind and fully caters to developers' needs.
+You can design the exact URL structure you want for your application.
+You can even design it when the application is already finished, as it requires no changes to code or templates.
+It's defined elegantly in a single place, the router, rather than being scattered as annotations throughout all presenters.

-The router in Nette is special because it is bidirectional, it can both decode HTTP request URLs as well as create links.
-So it plays a vital role in Nette Application, because it decides which presenter and action will execute the current request, and is also used for URL generation in the template, etc.
+The router in Nette is exceptional because it is bidirectional.
+It can both decode URLs from HTTP requests and create links.
+Thus, it plays a crucial role in Nette Application, as it not only decides which presenter and action will execute the current request but is also used for generating URLs in templates, etc.

-However, the router is not limited to this use, you can use it in applications where presenters are not used at all, for REST APIs, etc. More in the section separated usage.
+However, the router isn't limited to just this usage; you can use it in applications where presenters aren't used at all, for REST APIs, etc. More details are in the section on Standalone Usage.

 Route Collection

-The most pleasant way to define the URL addresses in the application is via the class Nette\Application\Routers\RouteList.
-The definition consists of a list of so-called routes, ie masks of URL addresses and their associated presenters and actions using a simple API.
-We do not have to name the routes.
+The most pleasant way to define the structure of URL addresses in an application is offered by the Nette\Application\Routers\RouteList class.
+The definition consists of a list of so-called routes, i.e., masks of URL addresses and their associated presenters and actions using a simple API.
+We don't need to name the routes in any way.

 $router = new Nette\Application\Routers\RouteList;